Appendix C. Naming of Viruses

 FDoS (synonym: Flooder)—Flooder Denial Of Service—programs for performing malicious actions in the internet which use the idea of DDoS attacks; in contrast to DDoS, when several agents on different computers are used simultaneously to attack one victim system, an FDoS program operates as an independent “self-sufficient” program (Flooder Denial of Service).

-Script viruses
+Script threats

 VBS—Visual Basic Script